ff2005/react-translations/README.md

 [![React](https://img.shields.io/badge/react-16.8.0-68D3FC?logo=react)](https://reactjs.org/)
 [![Typescript](https://img.shields.io/badge/typescript-4.1.5-007ACC?logo=typescript)](https://www.typescriptlang.org/)

-Simple library for react translation with hooks (and typescript).
+Simple library for react translation with hooks (and typescript if you need it).

+My motivation to create this library was that I wanted something very simple and light to handle translations from json files, nothing more, nothing less.

 ## Installation